 He reunited a divided empire under a single emperor and scored important wins against some fierce enemies like the Franks, the Alemanni, the Goths, and the Sarmatians.
 He also reoccupied some of the long-lost Roman provinces.
 He created his own capital and named it after himself – Constantinople – which went on to become the capital of the Byzantine Empire for centuries.
 For that reason, he was also known as the founder of Byzantium.

-He was more noticeably known to understand the inevitable need of christian support, whose number were in a significant rise.
-Eventually, he became a historical figure of christianity by becoming the first emperor to adorn it.
-The Church of the Holy Sepulchre, built on his orders at the purported site of Jesus’ tomb in Jerusalem, became the holiest place in Christendom.
-His decision went on to have significant impact in the religious preferences in the subsequent Byzantine empire.
+He understood the need for Christian support, as Christianity was on the rise and he eventually became an important historical Christian figure being the first emperor to adopt the faith.
+The Church of the Holy Sepulchre, built on his orders at the purported site of Jesus’s tomb in Jerusalem, became the holiest place in Christendom.
+His conversion went on to have a significant impact on the religious preferences of the subsequent Byzantine Empire.

 8. Antoninus Pius (19 September, 86 AD – 7 March, 161 AD)

 The adopted son and successor of Emperor Hadrian, Antoninus Pius ruled the Roman Empire from 138 to 161 AD.
 His first act as emperor was to grant honors to his adoptive father Hadrian.
 And as a part of the deal, Antoninus adopted the future emperor, Marcus Aurelius.

 He was one of the most peaceful rulers in the history of the Roman Empire.
 There are no records of any significant military action during his reign.

 He built temples, theaters, and mausoleums, promoted the Roman arts and science, and bestowed honors and financial rewards upon the teachers of rhetoric and philosophy.
 Antoninus was virtually unique among Roman emperors because he dealt with these crises without leaving Italy once.
 This style of government was highly praised by his contemporaries and later generations.